 ASR exemptions excluded events where the device may have caused or contributed to a patient death from being submitted in ASRs, except for sudden death associated with cardiac arrest for certain surgical heart valves when the device had been implanted for at least five years and the event did not necessitate remedial action to prevent an unreasonable risk of substantial harm to the public health.

-When an ineligible event was reported through an ASR, the FDA's standard practice has been to contact the manufacturer to obtain additional information regarding the event.
+When an ineligible event was reported through an ASR, the FDA's standard practice was to contact the manufacturer to obtain additional information regarding the event.
 If the event was labeled in error, the manufacturer was asked to submit a supplemental ASR to correct it.
 If an event was ineligible for reporting as an ASR, the FDA's standard practice was to require the manufacturer to submit an individual report in MAUDE for the event.
 In some cases, the FDA revoked ASR exemptions following continued reporting of ineligible events in ASRs.

 In some cases, manufacturers also submitted supplemental ASRs providing additional information, such as following an investigation into an event.
 The supplemental ASRs may include only new information; fields where information did not change from the original ASR may be blank.
 Both original and supplemental ASRs are posted on our website.
 Supplemental reports are identified, and caution should be taken so as not to count the same events twice when they appear in both a supplemental and original report.

-ASR reports were not made publicly available because they were not submitted in a format compatible with the public database.
+ASR reports were not made publicly available before 2019 because they were not submitted in a format compatible with the public MAUDE database.
 The FDA recognized the public interest in this information and modified the conditions of the ASR Program in 2017 to require submission of a companion report on the official mandatory reporting form.
 The companion report included the total number of events being summarized in the quarterly report through the ASR Program and is available publicly in the MAUDE database.
 When both an ASR and companion report were submitted, the same events were captured in both systems.
 Therefore, adding events from ASR and companion reports will result in some double counting.

 Exemption Number,Manufacturer Registration Number,Manufacturer Name,Report ID,Date of Event,Manufacturer Aware Date,Event Type,Device Problem Codes,Report Year,Report Quarter,Initial Report Flag,Device ID,Product Code,Brand Name,Model Number,Catalog Number,Implant Available for Evaluation,Implant Returned to Manufacturer